adn-dodo/user-space-filesystem/README.md

 [`DESIGN.md`](DESIGN.md)

+## Acknowledgments

+UserFS was developed as a team project as part of the **Introduction to Linux and Embedded Systems** training at STMicroelectronics, within the **Linux System Programming** track, under the guidance of **Eng.
+Reda Maher**.
 ## Purpose

 UserFS was built as a hands-on systems programming project to understand what happens internally when applications create directories, open files, read or write data, allocate storage, resolve paths, and persist filesystem metadata.